PaddleHQ/paddle-nextjs-starter-kit/README.md

 Use `https://<PROJECTNAME>.vercel.app/api/webhook` as the endpoint URL for your notification destination, where `<PROJECTNAME>` is the name of your project in Vercel.
 For example, `https://paddle-billing.vercel.app/api/webhook`.

-If your project name isn't unique, your Vercel deploy URL may not match the URL you entered here.
+If your project name isn't unique, your Vercel deploy URL may not match the URL you enter here.
 We can review and update this after deploy.

 #### Deploy